EvanDaley/EvanDaley/README.md

 ### Hi there, I am Evan!

-I'm an experienced developer, leader and architect working remotely from the Pacific Northwest.
+I'm an experienced developer, leader and architect living in the Pacific Northwest.

 I love building digital experiences, working with big data, and solving complex challenges.
 My strongest proficiencies right now are React, Rails, Vue, AWS, docker, and anything sql -